leeyadong/leeyadong.github.io/_news/announcement_5.md

 related_posts: false
 ---

 IFNet has been accepted by IEEE TMC.
-[Code and datasetof IFNet](https://github.com/leeyadong/IFNet) will be available soon.
+[Code and dataset of IFNet](https://github.com/leeyadong/IFNet) will be available soon.